jmurga/Analytical.jl/docs/src/reference.md

 # *adap* variable
 *adap* is the only variable exported from *Analytical* module.
-It is a Mutable structure contaning the variables required to solve the 4 analytical approach.
-Any value could be easily change reassing. *adap* should be change before the execution, in other case, $\alpha_{(x)$ will be solve with the default values.
-To change all the values at once, you can use [Analytical.changeParameters](@ref Analytical.changeParameters) in order to set a model.
+It is a Mutable structure contaning the variables required to solve the analytical approach.
+Any value can be easly changed.
+Remember *adap* should be change before the execution, in other case, $\alpha_{(x)$ will be solve with the default values.
+To change all the values at once, you can use [Analytical.changeParameters](@ref) in order to set especific models.

 ```@docs
 Analytical.adap